UAB-IT/linear/docs-src/widgetkit/numbers.md

 In "General" use these settings

-- Open all links in a new window: Yes
+- Open all links in a new window: No
 - HTML Class: `wk-numbers`